Kambale Family's Kerala Trip With Thrillophilia Through Hills, Backwaters, and Roads

 The drive itself felt like a transition into another version of Kerala.
 The roads slowly curved upward into the hills while the air became cooler with every passing hour.
 On the way, they stopped at Athirapally Waterfalls, where the sound of water crashing through the rocks echoed long before the falls became visible.

-Munnar tour was all about the misty hills and green valleys, Alleppey carried still backwaters and houseboats, while Kovalam added the calmness with the rhythm of the sea.
+The Munnar tour was all about the misty hills and green valleys; Alleppey carried the still backwaters and houseboats, while Kovalam added the calmness with the rhythm of the sea.

 After checking into Misty Dale, the pace of the trip naturally slowed down.

-Munnar has a charming effect on people as the fog drifts through the hills unexpectedly, and even short drives between viewpoints start feeling peaceful instead of routine.
+Munnar had a charming effect on the family as the fog drifted through the hills unexpectedly, and even short drives between viewpoints started feeling peaceful instead of routine.

 Thekkady Brought the Quietest Part of the Journey